The Minnesota State Cattlemen's Association: striving to better the cattle industry.

 -Insisting on fair and accurate labeling of “fake” meat products to enable consumers to make informed choices.

--Adding value to Minnesota Beef by working to open international markets.
-Calling for limits to EPA jurisdiction on a number of fronts, including securing repeal of the WOTUS rule.
+-Calling for limits to EPA jurisdiction on a number of fronts, including securing repeal of the WOTUS rule.

--Providing clear and comprehensive comments to regulators on behalf of our members, including suggested solutions, on issues such as de-listing of wolves, animal disease traceability implementation, endangered species act reform, antibiotic resistance, and many more.
+-Providing clear and comprehensive comments to regulators on behalf of our members, including suggested solutions, on issues such as de-listing of wolves, animal disease traceability implementation, endangered species act reform, antibiotic resistance and many more.